Who Was Who? | Project R&R

 David A. Washburn, PhD

-• Director of the Language Research Center at Georgia State University
+• Former director of the Language Research Center at Georgia State University

 Lisa Wathne

-• Captive exotic animal specialist at People for the Ethical Treatment of Animals
+• Former captive exotic animal specialist at People for the Ethical Treatment of Animals

 Rachel Weiss, JD